10 Best Things to Do in Valencia, Spain in 2023

 A traditional Spanish dance and music style with fiery rhythms and passionate moves, flamenco originated in Andalusia but it’s super popular in Valencia as well.

 Valencia has several venues that host flamenco shows.
 Most of them are intimate, traditional tablaos where the dancers are accompanied by live music played on traditional instruments.
-A show and dinner package is quite common.
+Show plus dinner packages are quite common.

 The quality of the flamenco shows in Valencia is pretty high.
-The dancers are usually dressed in beautiful traditional costumes and you can expect a lot of hand clapping and energetic footwork.
-Whether you go to a solo or group performances, what is certain is that you’ll enjoy a beautiful evening and a passionate art form at its finest.
+The dancers are usually dressed in beautiful traditional costumes and you can expect a lot of hand-clapping and energetic footwork.
+Whether you go to a solo or group performance, what is certain is that you’ll enjoy a beautiful evening and a passionate art form at its finest.

 7. Discover the wonders of Valencia’s coastline on a catamaran cruise

-Valencia is a gorgeous city with things to do for days, but that shouldn’t stop you from hopping on a catamaran cruise along the coastline the first change you get.
-I mean, does anything else scream best vacation ever more than sailing the Mediterranean with a drink in hand?
+Valencia is a gorgeous city with things to do for days, but that shouldn’t stop you from hopping on a catamaran cruise along the coastline the first chance you get.
+I mean, does anything else scream “best vacation ever” more than sailing the Mediterranean with a drink in hand?

 Whether you opt for a day cruise with a swim stop or a romantic sunset catamaran cruise, seeing Valencia and its coastline from the sea is a pretty unforgettable experience.

 A catamaran cruise is a great opportunity to get a glimpse of the nearby beaches, coves, and dramatic cliffs.
-These cruises typically include snacks and drinks on board, so you can enjoy the beautiful views without a worry in the world.
+These cruises typically include snacks and drinks on board, so you can enjoy the beautiful views in style.

 8. Eat your way through Valencia’s tapas bars and markets